deheofficial/deheofficial/README.md

 ---

 ### ✨ Quote
-> “Started from zero isn’t weakness — it’s courage.
+> “Started from zero isn’t weakness.
+It’s courage.
 > When you’ve got nothing to lose, you move different.” – Wan Idham

 ---